opensecuritycontroller/community/testing/testcases/ds_testcases.md

 User can add a DS through OSC UI.

 **Required Initial State:**
-OSC has Virtualization Connector (VC), Manager Connector (MC), Service Function (SF) and Distrubuted Appliance (DA) added.
+OSC has Virtualization Connector (VC), Manager Connector (MC), Service Function (SF) and Distributed Appliance (DA) added.
-In your Openstack environment you must have at least one host, and three networks for Management, Inspection and Floating IP Pool.
+In the Openstack environment, user must have at least one host, and three networks for Management, Inspection and Floating IP Pool.

 **Steps:**
 1. Launch OSC web application: https://OSC-ip-address.